Elena Aguilar (she/her)

-Founder & President
+Founder & CEO

 Stacey brings an invaluable blend of years of working in schools and in the private sector to our team.
 Having worked in internet companies in Silicon Valley in the mid-1990s, he has a keen understanding of how small businesses thrive.
-Following his adventures with start ups, Stacey taught in independent schools in the San Francisco Bay Area for 18 years which gave him a deep appreciation for the learning needs of educators in private schools.
+Following his adventures with start-ups, Stacey taught in independent schools in the San Francisco Bay Area for 18 years which gave him a deep appreciation for the learning needs of educators in private schools.

 Stacey is also a professional artist and brings an eye for aesthetics and design to Bright Morning.
 Stacey has a BA in Architecture from Princeton and an MFA from the California Institute of the Arts.
 He and Elena are happily married.